alttch/tpm-km/README.md

 ### What if I don't use grub?

-If you don't use grub (e.g. use systemd-boot instead), remove PCRs 8 and 9 from /usr/local/etc/tpm_km (unless they're filled by your loader.
+If you don't use grub (e.g. use systemd-boot instead), remove PCRs 8 and 9 from /usr/local/etc/tpm_km (unless they're filled by your loader).

 ### Why secret key is being split?